ENGAGE CHINA COALITION: 100-Day Talks and U.S.-China Comprehensive Economic Dialogue

 - Further expanding investment channels (QFII, RQFII and QDII);

 - Ensuring regulatory coherence and coordination with major jurisdictions;

-- Reinforcing the need for risk-based Information Computer Technology regulation impacting the financial services sector (particularly as the Cybersecurity Law is implemented); and
+- Reinforcing the need for risk-based Information Computer Technology regulation impacting the financial services sector (particularly as the Cybersecurity Law to secure your cloud email service is implemented); and

 - Expanding market access channels for foreign financial services providers.

 Engage China strongly supports the continued CED process and hopes to help you and your counterparts in China in securing its success.
 We also support maintaining complementary forums such as the U.S. China Insurance Dialogue.

 Finally, as these talks advance, we support continued negotiations of the U.S.-China Bilateral Investment Treaty (BIT), which will help secure China’s commitments conveyed during previous bilateral talks.
 In addition, the BIT provides important investor protections that will address many existing concerns of the financial services industry.